 Fast Forward to 2015:

-In September of 2015 a study of blood pressure treatment was stopped abruptly.
+In September 2015, a study of blood pressure treatment was stopped abruptly.
 The SPRINT (Systolic Blood Pressure Intervention Trial) study was terminated early because the results were so good.
 Patients with hypertension who got their systolic BP below 120 were less likely to have heart attacks or other cardiovascular events (New England Journal of Medicine, Nov.
 26, 2015).
 You can read more details of the SPRINT study at this link.

 This clinical trial led many health professionals to rethink “normal” blood pressure.
 The label “hypertensive” used to be reserved for people with systolic blood pressure (the upper number) over 150 and diastolic blood pressure (the lower number) above 99.
-Nowadays, anyone with blood pressure readings greater than 120/80 is likely to be labeled hypertensive.
+After SPRINT, anyone with blood pressure readings greater than 120/80 is likely to be labeled hypertensive.

 Most physicians feel it is their duty to treat high blood pressure aggressively to get the numbers below 120/80.
 That is what the guidelines require.